winterfive/design-patterns/template-method-pattern/README.md

 		abstract void addCondiments();

-		// a hook - a subclass can override, or not boolean customerWantsCondiments() {
+		// a HOOK - a subclass can override, or not boolean customerWantsCondiments() {
 			return true;
 		}